MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 ```
 >

-Its coming along now!
+It's coming along now!
 Our collection view knows exactly which element should populate the cell and it will also know how many elements it will need to have as well as the number of sections it needs.

 ## Cell Formatting
 Our content is all finished for our collection view, but now we need to do some formatting using our `UICollectionViewDelegateFlowLayout`.
-Our Xcode wont stop yelling at us until we finish this last one off.
-We are getting close:

 >[action]
-> In the extension, add the `collectionView(..minimumLineSpacingForSectionAt:)` and the `collectionView(..sizeForItemAt:)` code to set the minimum spacing to *15* and the *width* and the *height* to be 1/4 the size of the collection view's width:
+> In the extension, add the `collectionView(..minimumLineSpacingForSectionAt:)` and the `collectionView(..sizeForItemAt:)` code to set the minimum spacing to *10* and the *width* and the *height* to be 1/4 the size of the collection view's width.
+The last part will add a little padding to our collection view in the left and right edges.

  ```
      func collectionView(_ collectionView: UICollectionView, layout collectionViewLayout: UICollectionViewLayout, minimumLineSpacingForSectionAt section: Int) -> CGFloat {
-        return 15.0
+        return 10.0
     }

     func collectionView(_ collectionView: UICollectionView, layout collectionViewLayout: UICollectionViewLayout, sizeForItemAt indexPath: IndexPath) -> CGSize {
         let collectionViewWidth = collectionView.bounds.width
         return CGSize(width: collectionViewWidth/4, height: collectionViewWidth/4)
+    }

+    func collectionView(_ collectionView: UICollectionView,
+                        layout collectionViewLayout: UICollectionViewLayout,
+                        insetForSectionAt section: Int) -> UIEdgeInsets {
+        return UIEdgeInsets(top: 0, left: 10, bottom: 0, right: 10)
     }
 ```